EoinOKelly/Epic-KFC/server/docs/architecture/network_architecture.md

 - Nginx on the team VM
 - PostgreSQL

-No FastAPI request route currently calls an external blockchain node, email provider, cloud KMS, or third-party messaging service.
+No FastAPI request route calls an external blockchain node, email provider, cloud KMS, or third-party messaging service.
 Message send and forward create pending blockchain anchor rows in PostgreSQL, while the backend blockchain worker submits those rows to Sepolia.
-That worker should be the only backend component that holds blockchain wallet credentials and calls the Solidity contract.
+The worker is the only backend component that holds blockchain wallet credentials and calls the Solidity contract.

 ## TLS Evidence Utility